Coat of arms of South Africa: Blazon

 The official blazon of the arms is:

 Or, representations of two San human figures of red ochre, statant respectant, the hands of the innermost arms clasped, with upper arm, inner wrist, waist and knee bands Argent, and a narrow border of red ochre; the shield ensigned of a spear and knobkierie in saltire, Sable.
 Thereabove a demi-secretary bird displayed Or, charged on the breast with a stylised representation of a protea flower with outer petals Vert, inner petals Or and seeded of nine triangles conjoined in three rows, the upper triangle Gules, the second row Vert, Or inverted and Vert, and the third row Vert, Or inverted, Sable, Or inverted and Vert.
 Above the head of the secretary bird an arc of seven rays facetted Or and Orange, the two outer rays conjoined to the elevated wings.

 Upon a riband Vert, the motto ǃKE E꞉ ǀXARRA ǁKE in letters Argent.
 Issuant from the ends of the riband two pairs of elephant tusks curving inwards, the tips conjoined to the wings of the secretary bird, Or, therewithin and flanking the shields, two ears of wheat Brunatré.

 The oval shape of foundation

 The first element is the motto, in a green semicircle.
 Completing the semicircle are two symmetrically placed pairs of elephant tusks pointing upwards.
 Within the oval shape formed by the tusks are two symmetrical ears of wheat, that in turn frame a centrally placed gold shield.

-The shape of the shield makes reference to the drum, and contains two human figures derived from Khoisan rock art Linton Stone, which is housed and displayed in the South African Museum in Cape Town.
+The shape of the shield makes reference to the drum, and contains two human figures derived from Khoisan rock art Linton Stone, which is housed and displayed in the Iziko South African Museum in Cape Town.
 The figures are depicted facing one another in greeting and in unity.

 Above the shield are a spear and a knobkierie, crossed in a single unit.
 These elements are arranged harmoniously to give focus to the shield and complete the lower oval shape of foundation.